Capitoline Wolf: Attribution and dating

 In 2006, Italian art historian Anna Maria Carruba and archaeologist Adriano La Regina contested the traditional dating of the wolf on the basis of an analysis of the casting technique.
 Carruba had been given the task of restoring the sculpture in 1997, enabling her to examine how it had been made.
 She observed that the statue had been cast in a single piece, using a variation of the lost-wax casting technique.
 This technique was not used in Classical antiquity; ancient Greek and Roman bronzes were typically constructed from multiple pieces, a method that facilitated high-quality castings, with less risk than would be involved in casting the entire sculpture at once.
 Single-piece casting was widely used in the Middle Ages to mould bronze items that needed a high level of rigidity, such as bells and cannons.
 Like Braun, Carruba argues that the damage to the wolf's paw resulted from an error in the moulding process.
 In addition, La Regina, former superintendent of Rome's archaeological heritage, argues that the sculpture's artistic style is more akin to Carolingian and Romanesque art than that of the ancient world.

-Radiocarbon and thermoluminescence dating were carried out at the University of Salento in February 2007 to resolve the question.
-The results revealed with an accuracy of 95.4% that the sculpture was crafted between the 11th and 12th centuries AD.
-A 2019 radiocarbon study based on organic residues in the casting cores recovered from the inner part of the statue claims to "firmly anchor the statue to the XI-XII centuries CE, in the Middle Ages."
+Radiocarbon dating was carried out at the University of Salento in February 2007 to resolve the question.
+Organic residues in the casting cores recovered from the inner part of the statue were dated to a radiocarbon age of 963 15 BP, indicating to 95% confidence that the statue was made between 1021 and 1153 AD.
+Thermoluminescence dating of the clay core in 2021 likewise constrained its creation to between the 8th and 14th centuries.

-However, a recent study by John Osborne at the British School at Rome concluded that the radiocarbon and thermoluminescence dates were totally inconsistent.
-He pointed out that metal from which the wolf is made is of the Etruscan type, using copper from Sardinia, and that there is no sign of the adulteration common in medieval times.
-On the balance of probabilities, Osborne argues that the wolf should be considered Etruscan.